GHalake530/Portfolio101/README.md

 ### Author : Guyo Halake 18 Sept 2023
 ****
 ## Project Description
-This is me.
-I share about my learning journey, what i have learnt, skills and how to contact me.
+This is where I share about my learning journey, what i have learnt, skills and how to contact me.
 ******

 ## SCREENSHOTS